 River Nights

-This color set consists of multiple shades of blue that are easily distinguishable, as well as some other bright and dark shades of different colors. colors for charts
+This color set consists of multiple shades of blue that are easily distinguishable, as well as some other bright and dark shades of different colors.
+Overall, this color palette for charts offers a balanced mix suitable for a range of design projects. colors for charts

 Spring Pastels